Bobby Labonte: 2001–2005

-Labonte began the 2001 season with a seventh-place finish in the Bud Shootout.
-At the Daytona 500, he and his teammate Tony Stewart were two of the 18 drivers involved in a crash on lap 173.
+Labonte began the 2001 season with a seventh place finish in the Bud Shootout.
+At the Daytona 500, he and his teammate Tony Stewart were two of the eighteen drivers involved in a crash on lap 173.
 Labonte's hood broke off and got attached to Stewart's car, which flipped over twice.
 After getting out of his, Labonte was seen checking on Stewart to make sure he was okay.
 The accident was overshadowed by Dale Earnhardt's fatal crash on the last lap of the same race.

 The following week at Rockingham, Labonte was narrowly beaten to the finish line by Steve Park in the rain-delayed Dura Lube 400.
-He did not have another Top 10 finish until the Virginia 500 at Martinsville, where he finished in eighth.
-This was followed by a fifth-place finish in the Talladega 500.
-His next Top 10 was another fifth-place finish in the Coca-Cola 600.
-After less successful finishes at Dover and Michigan, Labonte had a second eighth-place finish at Pocono and a seventh-place finish at Sonoma, and a third fifth-place finish in the Pepsi 400.
+He did not have another top-ten finish until the Virginia 500 at Martinsville, where he finished eighth.
+This was followed by a fifth place finish in the Talladega 500.
+His next top-ten was another fifth place finish in the Coca-Cola 600.
+After less successful finishes at Dover and Michigan, Labonte had a second eighth place finish at Pocono and a seventh place finish at Sonoma.
+Following this was a third fifth place finish in the Pepsi 400.
 At the end of July, Labonte won his first points race of the year in the Pennsylvania 500 at Pocono.

-After the win, Labonte's next Top 10 was a ninth-place finish at Watkins Glen, then eighth and third-place finishes at Bristol and Darlington, and a sixth-place finish at Richmond.
-He did not have back-to-back Top 10's again until the autumn races at Charlotte and Martinsville, where he finished 10th and fourth respectively.
+After the win, Labonte's next top-ten were a ninth place finish at Watkins Glen, an eighth place finish at Bristol, a third place finish at Darlington, and a 6th-place finish at Richmond.
+He did not have back-to-back Top 10's again until the autumn races at Charlotte and Martinsville, where he finished tenth and fourth respectively.

 In the fall at Talladega, Labonte started 34th.
 He managed to work his way up the field and took the lead on lap 107.
 He led for 23 laps before falling back in the pack.
 He retook the lead on lap 184 but was involved in a frightening last-lap crash.
 After leading three laps, Labonte was leading at the white flag on the outside lane.
 Going into turn 1, Dale Earnhardt Jr. overtook him in the lower groove, bringing Tony Stewart and Jeff Burton with him.
 Labonte moved up the track, trying to block Bobby Hamilton, but coming onto the back straightaway, Hamilton tapped him from behind.
 Labonte made contact with Johnny Benson Jr. — sending that driver into the outside wall — and then spun, flipping over, and skidding partway down the track on his roof.
 This crash also collected Jason Leffler, Sterling Marlin, Robby Gordon, Mike Wallace, Ricky Craven, Terry Labonte, Buckshot Jones, Ricky Rudd, Ward Burton, and more.